cnhornbeck/Iridium/README.md

 # Iridium

 Iridium is a terminal-based user interface (TUI) written in Rust and designed to enhance the functionality of Ferium, the Minecraft mod manager.
-Iridium allows users to easily import and export large numbers of mods and create their own modpacks.
+Iridium allows users to easily import and export large numbers of mods and create their own Iridium-based modpacks.
 This project aims to streamline the management of Minecraft mods through an intuitive TUI.

 ## Features

 - **Easy Import and Export:** Simplify the process of importing and exporting mods in bulk.
-- **Modpack Creation:** Create custom modpacks by reading from TXT and JSON files.
+- **Modpack Creation:** Create custom Iridium-based modpacks by reading from TXT and JSON files.
 - **User-Friendly Interface:** A terminal-based UI that enhances the usability of Ferium.

 ## Installation